-The Neurobiology Option is now closed for new major declarations.
-(Students interested in exploring or declaring the new Neurobiology major should visit their website.)
+The Neurobiology Option is closed for new major declarations.
+(Students interested in exploring or declaring the Neurobiology major should visit their website.)
 For students who previously declared the option, requirements must be completed by Summer 2019.

 a.
 General Chemistry